DevExpress-Examples/winforms-pivotgrid-entity-framework-server-mode/Readme.md

 <!-- default badges end -->
 # Pivot Grid for WinForms - a Server Mode Example (Entity Framework)

-This example demonstrates the Pivot Grid that is bound to the Entity Framework data source and operates in server mode.
+This example demonstrates a Pivot Grid that is bound to the Entity Framework data source and operates in server mode.

 ## Example Overview